 New and Used Cars

 States that assess sales tax on retail purchases also apply it to the sale of a car, and it's not a small part of their annual tax receipts.
 Whether you buy new or used, from a dealer or a private party, you're obligated to pay sales tax in these states, either separately from any financing you arrange or by rolling it into the total loan balance -- the same goes for leased vehicles.
-As of 2012, Alaska, Delaware, Montana, New Hampshire and Oregon charged their shoppers no sales tax.
+Currently, Alaska, Delaware, Montana, New Hampshire and Oregon charge their shoppers no sales tax.

 Deductions and Financing